Minneapolis-area Chiropractic Clinic: Kelly ChiropracticGwendolyn E. Kelly, DC

 -Phosphorus will increase fecal calcium loss, but decrease calcium loss in urine.

 -Exercise is important.
 You need weight bearing exercise (exercise with resistance) in order to get the absorbed calcium into your bones.
-If you have sever osteoporosis (2 STD's or standard deviations, from the mean) exercise could be problematic and you should consult your doctor before starting an exercise program.
+If you have severe osteoporosis (2 STD's or standard deviations, from the mean) exercise could be problematic and you should consult your doctor before starting an exercise program.

 Chiropractic Care